dapplets/dapplets-eth-example/README.md

 }
 ```

 Now we can use contract methods in the overlay modules.
-We can authorize the dapplet with the Etherium testnet wallet and save the data of the selected tweets to the smart contract.
+We can authorize the dapplet with the Ethereum testnet wallet and save the data of the selected tweets to the smart contract.
 Also we see the saved data in the overlay.

 Uncommit all the commited code in the `./overlay/src/App.tsx`.
 Save changes and reload the Twitter page.